wlonk/arcadia/arcadia.md

 character's behavior in as animated a fashion as they like!

-Then, the spotlight character tells the group whether they pursued either of their passions.
+Then, the spotlight character tells the group whether they pursued either of their desires.
 For each one they pursued, they get a passion token.
-What's important here is that they explain how their actions were in support of the passion, and thus contextualize them for the table.
+What's important here is that they explain how their actions were in support of the desire, and thus contextualize them for the table.

 ### Perception